EthanTrout/Workout-Tracker/README.md

 </details>

 ### Exercise Details
-- Exercise details gives the user detailed instructions on how to preform the exercise, what equiptment is needed and what muscles it targets
+- Exercise details give the user detailed instructions on how to perform the exercise, what equipment is needed, and what muscles it targets

 [First-time User Goals 3.](#first-time-user-goals)